cleberaksenen/cleberaksenen/README.md

 ## 🌐 Data Sientist | Data/BI Analyst

-Data Scientist and BI Analyst with over 4 years of experience in ETL, data modeling, dashboard development, and predictive analysis.
-Strong expertise in Power BI (DAX, modeling, visualizations), SQL (MySQL, PostgreSQL, MS-SQL, HIVE), Python/R, and agile methodologies (Scrum, Kanban), applying these tools to support decision-making.
-I have experience in process automation, building data pipelines, and integration, ensuring information accessibility.
+Data Scientist and BI Analyst with over 4 years of experience in ETL, data modeling, dashboard development, and predictive analytics.
+Currently working as a Data and Process Analyst at Tecla T/Hapvida, where I lead and support educational and innovation projects by applying data-driven methodologies to optimize processes and decision-making.

+I have strong expertise in Power BI (DAX, modeling, advanced visualizations), SQL (MySQL, PostgreSQL, MS-SQL, HIVE), Python/R, and agile methodologies (Scrum, Kanban).
+My experience includes process automation, data pipeline development, and system integration, ensuring reliable and accessible information across different business units.

-My work includes query optimization for handling large volumes of data, as well as experience with Spark, Hadoop, HDFS, and Databricks.
-My focus is on monitoring data quality, identifying inconsistencies, and proposing improvements, alongside developing statistical and predictive models to guide decisions.
-I hold a Bachelor's and Master's degree from the Federal University of Ceara, with projects focused on the application of statistical methods and machine learning in medical data.
-I aim to apply my experience to generate clear and innovative results.
+My work also covers query optimization for large-scale datasets and experience with Spark, Hadoop, HDFS, and Databricks.
+I focus on monitoring data quality, identifying inconsistencies, and designing improvements, in addition to developing statistical and predictive models that support strategic decisions.

 ---

 ### 🔬 About Me
-- 💻🧬 Currently working on data science, statistics and bioinformatician
+- 💻📊 Currently working on data science, statistics and bioinformatician
+- 💻🧬 Experience working with biological data modeling and bioinformatics
 - 👥 Open to collaborations in data analysis, data scientist and computational biology
 - 🤖 Constantly exploring new methods in **Machine learning models**, **Data modelling** and **Automation pipelines**